typicode/hotel/docs/README.md

 To use local `.dev` domain, you need to configure your browser or network to use hotel's proxy auto-config file which is available at `http://localhost:2000/proxy.pac` [[view file content](../src/daemon/views/proxy-pac.pug)].

 __Important__ hotel MUST be running before configuring your network or browser so that `http://localhost:2000/proxy.pac` is available.
-If hotel is started after and you can't access `.dev` domains, simply disable/enable network or restart browser.
+If you are suddenly unable to access `.dev` domains after hotel is started, simply disable/enable network or restart browser.

 ## Configuring another .tld